Deepender25/Readme-Architect-AI/WARP.md

 ## Project Overview

-**AutoDoc AI** is a modern full-stack application that automatically generates professional README files from GitHub repositories using AI analysis.
+**ReadmeForge** is a modern full-stack application that automatically generates professional README files from GitHub repositories using AI analysis.
 It combines a Next.js frontend with Python serverless functions for a hybrid architecture.

 ### Core Architecture